pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 ## Data Description

-A brief description of the variables used in the present analysis is as follows:
+A brief description of the variables used in the present analysis is as follows:</br>
 **Operational Camera Day:** Each record (or row) in Speed Camera Violations data is for a certain day when a camera is operational.
 It is possible that a camera is not opertational on some days, e.g. school cameras are not operational on weekends. </br>
 **Violations:** Each record (or row) in the Speed Camera Violations dataset has the number of violations captured by a camera on a particular Operational Camera Day.
 A camera on a given Operational Camera Day may have multiple violations.</br>
 **Violation Date:** Date corresponding to an Operational Camera Day for which violations are provided.
 Note that exact time of violation is not provided in the data. </br>